Adam-Gleave/conservation-and-video-games/pages/studies.md

 ```

 ## Research types
 Number of studies per research type.
-‘Experimental’ research requires pre/post-test measures as well as a treatment and control group; ‘quasi-experimental’ studies include pre/post-test measures but do not require a control group; ‘non-experimental’ covers all other study designs, such as ethnography and content analyses.
+‘Experimental’ research requires pre/post-test measures as well as a treatment and control group; ‘quasi-experimental’ studies include pre/post-test measures but do not require a control group; ‘non-experimental’ covers all other study designs.

 <ECharts config={
     {